Nagoya-Univ-Yamazato-Lab/NUYL-homepage/src/pages/en/team/Takaya-Yamazato.md

 Short Biography:

-In 1998, he gave a half-day tutorial entitled "Introduction to CDMA ALOHA" at the IEEE GLOBECOM held in Sydney, Australia.
-In 2006, he received the IEEE Communication Society's Best Tutorial Paper Award.
-He served as the co-chair of the Wireless Communication Symposia of the IEEE ICC 2009 and is the co-chair of Selected Areas in Communication Symposia of the IEEE ICC 2011.
-From 2008 to 2010, he served as the chair of the Satellite and Space Communication Technical Committee of the IEEE Communication Society.
-In 2011, he gave a half-day tutorial entitled "Visible Light Communication" at the IEEE ICC 2011 held in Kyoto, Japan.
-In addition, he served as the editor-in-chief of the Japanese Section of IEICE Transactions on Communications from 2009 to 2011.
-From 2016 to 2017, he was the Director of the Asia/Pacific Board, the IEEE Communication Society.
+Dr. Takaya Yamazato is a professor and the Deputy Director at the Institute of Liberal Arts and Sciences at Nagoya University in Japan.
+He earned his Ph.D. in Electrical Engineering from Keio University in 1993 and subsequently joined Nagoya University.
+Dr. Yamazato has also worked as a visiting researcher at the University of Kaiserslautern.

-He co-chaired the 8th and 9th IEEE GLOBECOM Workshop on Optical Wireless Communications (OWC'18 and OWC'20).
-In addition, he was the Chair of the IEICE Communication Society Editorial Board from 2020 to 2021.
-Currently he is the Chair of IEICE Tokai Section and the Director of IEICE Communication Society Journal Publication.
+In 2006, he received the IEEE Communication Society's Best Tutorial Paper Award, and in 2019, he was honored with the IEICE Best Paper Award.
+From 2016 to 2017, he served on the Board of Governors of the IEEE Communication Society, where he held the position of Director of the Asia/Pacific Board.
+He edited the Japanese Section of the IEICE Transactions on Communications from 2009 to 2011 and chaired the editorial board from 2020 to 2021.
+Since 2024, he has been the Director of the Journal and Transactions of the IEICE.
+Additionally, starting in 2024, he became a board member of Open Education Global.

-His research interests include visible light communication, ITS, and stochastic resonance.
+Dr. Yamazato's research interests include visible light communication, intelligent transport systems, stochastic resonance, and open educational resources.

 See also: